Skip to content

 MCP Server

-The Relewise-MCP Server addresses this issue by providing tools that give intricate and up-to-date information about our API, enabling you to use AI to write Relewise integration code in C#, TypeScript, PHP, or Java.
+The Relewise MCP Server addresses this issue by providing detailed and always up-to-date information about our API, enabling you to use AI to write Relewise integration code in C#, TypeScript, PHP, or Java.

 Relewise ApS disclaims liability for any issues arising from MCP usage